 A cell membrane is composed of double layer of phospholipids, which are molecules containing a phosphate head and two lipid tails.
+This is called the phospholipid bilayer.
 The heads align along the inner and outer boundaries of the membrane, while the tails fill the space in between.

 For example, oxygen is nonpolar and diffuses freely across a cell membrane.
 Blood cells transport oxygen molecules to the spaces surrounding cells, creating a relatively high concentration of O2.
 A cell continuously metabolizes oxygen, creating a concentration gradient between the interior and exterior of the cell.
 O2 diffuses through the membrane because of this gradient.

 Ion Channel Receptors

 An ion is an atom or molecule with a different number of protons and electrons -- it carries an electric charge.
 Certain ions, including those of sodium, potassium and calcium, are important to the normal functioning of a cell.
 Lipids reject ions, but the cell membrane is peppered with proteins called ion channel receptors that help control ion concentrations within the cell.

 Active transport requires the cell to use ATP to move the large molecule against the concentration gradient.
 Receptors within active transport proteins bind to specific passenger, and ATP allows the protein to translocate its passenger across the membrane.

 Facilitated diffusion doesn’t need biochemical energy from the cell.
 Carriers using facilitated diffusion act as gatekeepers that open and close based on concentration and electrical gradients.